aws/aws-eks-best-practices/content/karpenter/index.md

 When different teams are sharing a cluster and need to run their workloads on different worker nodes, or have different OS or instance type requirements, create multiple provisioners.
 For example, one team may want to use Bottlerocket, while another may want to use Amazon Linux.
 Likewise, one team might have access to expensive GPU hardware that wouldn’t be needed by another team.
 Using multiple provisioners makes sure that the most appropriate assets are available to each team.

-### Create provisioners that are mutually exclusive
+### Create provisioners that are mutually exclusive or weighted

-It is recommended to create Provisioners that are mutually exclusive.
-If they are not, and multiple Provisioners are matched, Karpenter will randomly choose which to use, causing unexpected results.
+It is recommended to create Provisioners that are either mutually exclusive or weighted to provide consistent scheduling behavior.
+If they are not and multiple Provisioners are matched, Karpenter will randomly choose which to use, causing unexpected results.
 Useful examples for creating multiple provisioners include the following:

 Creating a Provisioner with GPU and only allowing special workloads to run on these (expensive) nodes: